HomeDing/homeding.github.io/boards/neo.md

+---
-## Neopixel board
+title: Neopixel board for ESP-01
+icon: neo
+tags: ["Element", "Light"]
+layout: "page.njk"
+excerpt: >

-The neo board is a very specific adapter between a neopixel stripe, wheel or array and a ESP8266 ESP-01 board.
+  The neo board is a very specific adapter to drive a Neopixel based stripe, wheel or array using a ESP-01 board.
+  The ESP-01 boards are available with ESP8266 and ESP32-C3 chips.
+---

 ![neopixel board](/boards/neo.jpg)

 ## Overview